aarifhsn/quick-web-notes/README.txt

 5. Frontedn Edit notes interface

 == Changelog ==

+= 1.0.3 =
+* Minor updates on ownership verification

+= 1.0.2 =
+* Minor updates to plugin information (author details and ownership verification).

 = 1.0.1 =
 * Fixed: Added user authentication check to ensure frontend icon is only visible to logged-in administrators